playfulprogramming/playfulprogramming/content/blog/doomsday-rule/index.md

 ### Coding part 1 *The backbone of this project*

-First I thought it would good to start with the harder bit, which is the actual solver.
-So what is the first part you need for the calculations?
+First I thought it would be good to start with the harder bit, which is the actual solver; But what is the first part you need for the calculations?
 Inputs.
+Let's build a script to generate those inputs.

-The script needs three inputs, day, month and year we will call them their respectable names, so it will look like this:
+The script needs to output three inputs: a day, month, and year.
+We will call them their respectable names, so it will look like this:

 ```python
 day = int(input("What day do you want? (number needed) "))